wojciechmarek/todo-list/README.md

 - 🧪 **Testing:** jest, react-testing-library
 - 💎 **Others:** desktop-first approach, atomic design, progressive web app, docker and dev container

+## Tests

+The project contains component tests for all dump (atom/molecule/organism) components.
+To run the tests, type and run: `yarn test` in the root directory.

 ## How to run

 1. Install [Node.js](https://nodejs.org/en/download/).